karansbisht/first_program/README.md

 # first_program
 #first
- #this is my first progrm added on git hub
+ #this is my first program added on git hub